reidjs/grug-dev-translation/grug_dev_translation.md

 "No, I wil not build that abstraction."

-"No, I will not shower every day or drink less coffee so stop requesting."
+"No, I will not shower every day or drink less coffee so stop asking."

 Note, this is good engineering advice, but bad career advice.
 "Yes" may help you chase promotion and management opportunities.